 Ivation Remote receiver communication and set up

 The setup for the remote receiver is pretty simple and well described in the manual.

-Could not find that in the manual but I just timed it myself.
+I could not find that in the manual but I just timed it myself.

 Communication and range

 I have not tested the range if it really works up to 300 feet because my yard is not big enough and I did not feel like walking down the street.